-Due to the Internal Revenue Service (IRS) regulations, in order to be eligible to take your premium contribution using pre-tax dollars, your election must be irrevocable for the entire plan year.
+Due to the Internal Revenue Service (IRS) regulations, in order to be eligible to take your premium contribution or contribute to a flexible spending account using pre-tax dollars, your election must be irrevocable for the entire plan year.
 As a result, your enrollment in the medical, dental, and vision plans or declination of coverage when you are first eligible, will remain in place until the next Open Enrollment period, unless you have an approved "change in status" as defined by the IRS and if provided for in your plan.